ellenmdai/fall2017-cp-448444/readme.md

-router.go() doing database querying before new page loads... dialog boxes, can use jquery? hyperlink username in feed_in_gallery to their page.
-Allow multi-pic uploads if time table css: uploads, galleries, selecting featured. scrollable tables temporary states in editGallery allow viewing of anyone's portfolio, not just your own. have things show up in activity allow users to choose galleries to add the image to upon first uploading make creating a gallery its own page. mikerowe's subscribe list is not showing properly.
+router.go() doing database querying before new page loads... dialog boxes, can use jquery? hyperlink username in feed_in_gallery to their page. table css: uploads, galleries, selecting featured. scrollable tables allow users to choose galleries to add the image to upon first uploading

-FIRST THINGS FIRST: get follow selector to add data to accounts, then get feedbody to respond the the follow only checkbox
+FIRST THINGS FIRST: get follow selector to add data to accounts,

 Showalluseruploads runs twice on initial (first time returns nothing),